dibdot/DoH-IP-blocklists/README.md

   * `doh-domains.txt`: active or accessible domains
   * `doh-domains_abandoned.txt`: unavailable domains
   * `doh-ipv4.txt`: list with the ipv4 addresses of the accessible domains
   * `doh-ipv6.txt`: list with the ipv6 addresses of the accessible domains

-The doh-lookup script runs automatically on a daily basis (00:00 UTC) via github actions and updates the above listed text files within the repo if anything has changed.
+The doh-lookup script runs automatically twice a day via github actions and updates the above listed text files within the repo if anything has changed.

 Have fun!
 Dirk Brenken